KylerJohnsonDev/blog/src/posts/angular-signals.md

 ### Signals and Change Detection

 Signals in Angular are an absolute game changer because of what they enable with change detection.
-In the example above, the `Lview` acting as a consumer means that Angular knows when the
+In the example above, the `Lview` of the `SelectedProductComponent` is acting as a consumer, which means Angular knows precisely which components need to be rerendered when a signal is updated.

+You might be thinking _'this seems logical.
+So What's the big deal?'_, right?
+To answer that question, we need take a look at how change detection worked (at least at a high level) in Angular prior to Signals.

+Before signals, Angular had no way of tracking which components needed to be updated as a result of a data change.
+Angular's change detection algorithm would "dirty check" the entire component tree looking for any components containing properties that have new references in memory.
+Any such components would be marked as "dirty" and would get rerendered on the next cycle.
+The `OnPush` change detection strategy improved that model by only checking input bindings, but Angular still has to dirty check the entire component tree.
+Even still, when an `OnPush` component is marked "dirty", every component above it in the component tree is marked "dirty" because Angular doesn't know which components depended on the data that changed.

+Signals are the reactive primitive Angular needed to change all of that.
+With the `LView` of any components depending on signals tracked on the dependency graph, Angular knows exactly which components need to be rerendered.
+Future versions of Angular will not have to dirty check the entire component tree!

+So that's great for future Angular versions, but why is everyone so hyped about signals right now?
+Excellent question.
+Let's explore.

+Earlier, I explained that even when `OnPush` components are rerendered, every component above it in the component tree is rerendered.
+Signals change that.
+When the value of signal changes, only components whose template depends on it are rerendered.
+This solves what I like to call The Smart Widget Problem.

 ### Signals in Action